Create a Kubernetes cluster and launch Nginx container

 Bam!
 Houston, we have contact.

-Deploying Applications with Kubernetes
+Task 9.
+Deploying applications with Kubernetes

 The goal of this lab is to get you ready for scaling and managing containers in production.
 That's where Deployments come in.
 Deployments are a declarative way to ensure that the number of Pods running is equal to the desired number of Pods, specified by the user.